-IHS Markit North American Outlook 2022 (1/20) : "The outlook for North America light vehicle production was increased by 23,000 units and by 31,000 units for 2022 and 2023, respectively (and reduced by 149,000 units for 2024).
+IHS Markit North American Outlook 2022 (1/20) 8: "The outlook for North America light vehicle production was increased by 23,000 units and by 31,000 units for 2022 and 2023, respectively (and reduced by 149,000 units for 2024).
 While the pandemic, supply chain and logistics issues which significantly impacted 2021 production will continue to be problematic as we enter 2022, conditions are improving, and the resulting reduced levels of downtime and stronger production results point to moving past the compounding effects of these disruptive factors.
 Despite the momentum heading into 2022 resulting in a modest upward revision for the year, the January 2022 forecast continues to reflect weakness more heavily weighted in H1-2022 as expectations are for the supply of semiconductors to improve steadily throughout the year.
 While there are indications that production schedules are ramping up for a number of automakers, those positive signs are offset by continued near-term supply chain pressures.
 A scenarios-based approach is recommended to help guide the assessment of upside potential and downside risk, particularly in the extreme near-term.
-Production in 2023 was revised higher by 0.2% to total 17.2 million units as remnants of the semiconductor situation will likely be felt in early 2023, yet the industry is expected to largely move past the current limitations and shift towards restocking heavily depleted inventory levels."
+Production will likely be felt in early 2023, yet the industry is expected to largely move past the current limitations and shift towards restocking heavily depleted inventory levels."

-Wards Intelligence Production Outlook (1/20): "Higher-than-expected output in December, plus upward revisions to previously estimated data in October and November, led Q4-2021 North America vehicle production to end 38,600 units above month-ago's projections.
+Wards Intelligence Production Outlook (1/20)9: "Higher-than-expected output in December, plus upward revisions to previously estimated data in October and November, led Q4-2021 North America vehicle production to end 38,600 units above month-ago's projections.
 Additionally, the Q1-2022 outlook has been raised.